About Scooters as a Vehicle Class

 - a little about the specific scooter I have

-I’ve traveled nearly every city block of shocking parts of the city.
 I’d spent years of my life hardly going beyond Golden, CO (limited to what was bikable) then got a scooter and all of denver opened up.
 Then I separated from my then partner, got divorced, moved a few times, my partner and child moved, i’ve done work in different places, I meander hard even on the best of days, and more.
-Zoom out, and appreciate how shocking it is, the amount of the city and front range I’ve travelled with this vehicle:
+Zoom out, and appreciate how shocking it is, the amount of the city and front range I’ve traveled with this vehicle:

 And that vehicle did this particular trip once too: